top of page

 Mik Ivy is a New York based musician who is steadily building momentum in the city’s indie and soul scene.
 His sound is emotional, melodic, and grounded in real vocal technique.
 He has been performing across the city, writing constantly, and developing a stage presence that feels intentional and personal.
 What stands out is how he carries himself.
 He takes music seriously without taking himself too seriously.
 He is focused and intentional.
 He shows up like someone who knows w

-Lola Londraville
+Lola LaChapelle

 Nov 18, 20256 min read

-New York Songwriters Collective: Peter Bliss
+Peter Bliss: New York Songwriters Collective

 Peter Bliss is a musician, songwriter, and producer based in New York City.
 He began his career in the mid-1970s, releasing his debut album under United Artists Records.
 Over the following decades, he established himself as a respected songwriter and producer, writing and producing for artists such as Barbra Streisand, *NSYNC, Peter Wolf of the J. Geils Band, Bobby McFerrin, and Southside Johnny, among others.
 In 2011, Bliss founded the New York Songwriters Collective, a com

-Lola Londraville
+Lola LaChapelle

 Oct 28, 20254 min read